AGMurua/Affiliate_GF/README.md

 |---------------------|--------------------------------------------------------|
 | 201                 | Creates and returns the entity saved in the database   |
 | 400                 | Returns a bad request with an error message            |

+## Thank you very much for taking the time to read and dedicate time to test this. :raising_hand: